panwarlsweet/VBFHbb2016/VBF_combine/README.md

 ```
 /afs/cern.ch/user/n/nchernya/public/VBFHbb2016/inputs/
 ```
+Ready to use datacards can be found here : /afs/cern.ch/user/n/nchernya/public/VBFHbb2016/datacards Ready to use templates can be found here : /afs/cern.ch/user/n/nchernya/public/VBFHbb2016/root

 All code needed to make final limits from the prepared inputs is here
 ```
 VBFHbb2016/VBF_combine/
 ```
+__First you can simply go to the section  'Running limits' of this readme and just run the expected limits.
+Make sure that you get the same results as quoted in the AN/PAS__

+Once this step is done, you can create datacards and templates yourself following the instructions below.

 ## Preparing templates and datacards

 ### Scripts for initial set up of bkg,sig names , cross sections and etc. (This step can be ommited since set up is already done)

-In the VBFHbb2016/VBF_combine/common/ first info file vbfHbb_info_2016.json has to be prepared with short names of sig,bkg,data samples, cross sections.
+In the VBFHbb2016/VBF_combine/common/ first info file vbfHbb_info_2016.json has to be prepared with short names of sig,bkg,data samples, cross sections.__This is already done, you dont have to touch it at all.__

 Then using just created info file one runs scripts to get json with full sample paths, names, cross-sections, etc and obtain vbfHbb_samples_2016_sig/bkg.json
+__This you have to run yourself in order to set YOUR paths to the root files__

 ```
 ./write_samples.py -i path_to_sample/sample.root,path_to_sample2/sample2.root,... -b  vbfHbb_info_2016.json -o vbfHbb_samples_2016_bkg.json
 ```

 All uncertainties are stores here:
 ```